FORWRDFORWRDHQ

 The Marketing Machine Builds a False Hierarchy

 Look at how the industry frames this "evolution."
 According to The Dink's recent coverage, "At the beginning of 2025, nobody was making them.
 Now, it's rare that a legitimate paddle brand doesn't have at least one full-foam option in its lineup."
-Selkirk has "flipped its entire portfolio to foam," while brands rush to offer EPP (softer, more controlled) and MPP (firmer, more powerful) options.
+Selkirk has "flipped its entire portfolio to foam," while brands Rush to offer EPP (softer, more controlled) and MPP (firmer, more powerful) options.

 The language is telling: "Gen 4" paddles suggest linear progression, as if polymer cores were flip phones and foam is the iPhone.
 "Full-foam construction" sounds revolutionary.
 "Maximum power" promises transformation.